ActiveThis profile is actively maintained

 The Equator Principles are a voluntary commitment of banks to try to avoid or minimise the social, environmental and human rights impact of projects they finance.
 For more information on the Equator Principles see their website here and the campaign page of BankTrack here.

 The Equator Principles exist already since 2003.
 Westpac adopted the Equator Principles in 2003.

 Reporting on the Equator Principles

-Westpac reports annually on their implementation of the Equator Principles.
-The 2015 report can be found here.
+Westpac must report annually on its implementation of the Equator Principles.
+All information is supposed to be found here.